-The Communications Center is located in the lobby of the Ewers Century Center and can be reached at CFinfo@cf.edu or 352-873-5800.
+The Communications Center is located in the lobby of the Ocala Campus Ewers Century Center and can be reached at CFinfo@cf.edu or 352-873-5800.

-- Team members respond to telephone inquiries for information and assist walk-in customers. - Update information for the plasma screen televisions. - Provide Ocala Campus tours for new employees as requested. - Act as a repository for employee discounts.
+- Team members respond to telephone inquiries for information and assist walk-in visitors. - Update information for the plasma screen televisions.